China Landmarks - 38 Most Famous Landmarks in China

 If you want to see giant pandas up close in China, visiting Chengdu Research Base is the best and most sustainable way to do so.
 Guests can explore the park and see the pandas in open-air enclosures.
 You can also learn more about the centre's research efforts through educational exhibits.

-☂️ Explore the Chengdu Research Base of Giant Panda Breeding with a tour
+☂️ Visit the Chengdu Research Base of Giant Panda Breeding with an excursion

 Li River, Southern China